 Cairo is the mecca of belly dance - there is so much to do and see, there isn't time for many classes - though these can be arranged.
 Inspired by the live music she heard each time in Cairo, Kay organised the Farha Tour, bringing dancers and musicians from Cairo to the UK.
 The link between live music and dance is something Kay feels passionate about.
 The Farha Tour developed into the Farha Festival in Luxor - organised by Kay Taylor and Sara Farouk.
 Dance classes with live music and Reda style folklore classes with Mohamed Khazafy.
 Completely different to anything run by anyone else - though the idea has now been used elsewhere.
 For a week of tuition helping you grow and develop your own dance style, this is an experience not to be missed.

-As the Farida Adventure range continues to grow, Kay has found a wonderful assistant in the lovely Sophie, who now deals with our admin.
-It is Sophie who will be in touch about confirmation of details, flights etc. As Kay also teaches a lot in the UK - both regular classes and workshops - she is very aware of the impact that being in Cairo so much has on her classes.
+As the Farida Adventures continues to grow, Kay has found a wonderful assistant in Nibal, who arranges the sightseeing trips and transport in Cairo.
+As Kay also teaches a lot in the UK - both regular classes and workshops - she is very aware of the impact that being in Cairo so much has on her classes.
 Claire Novis has spent time in Cairo, learning the ropes and the Farida network so she will be able to lead some groups.